 By Mohammed Al-Shawaf, KF9 Palestine

-Follow Mohammed (post-Kiva Fellowship) on Twitter @moshawaf
+Follow Mohammed’s experiences in Palestine on Twitter @moshawaf